ccoupe/mqtt-alarm/README.md

 git clone https://github.com/ccoupe/mqtt-alarm.git
 cd mqtt-alarm
 ```
 Notice that everything belongs to root.
-Not ideal but we live with it.
+Not ideal but we can live with it.

 Do a `which python3` .
 Remember that location.
 Also remember the ip address
 of your MQTT server.
 Mine is 192.168.1.7 so that's what you'll see down below.